Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Introduction

 However, as shown in Fig.~\ref{fig:definition}, there are lots of complex cases where the deep learning methods might fail in the real world.
-For example, a deep learning based vehicle detection model pre-trained on sunny weather data might be then tested in the foggy weather or night condition, leading to a large performance drop.
-This degradation is influenced by the domain gap (shift) between diverse driving environments~\cite{hnewa2020object,mirza2022efficient,mohammed2020perception}, \textit{e.g.}, different weather and illumination conditions.
+For example, a deep learning based vehicle detection model pre-trained on clear weather data might be then tested in the foggy weather, low-illumination (like night), occlusion, or different data source (like simulation) conditions, leading to a large performance drop.
+This degradation is influenced by the domain gap (shift) between diverse driving environments~\cite{hnewa2020object,mirza2022efficient,mohammed2020perception}, \textit{e.g.}, different weather, illumination, occlusion, data source conditions.
 Moreover, different types and settings of the sensors~\cite{rist2019cross} installed on vehicles and various deep learning model structures~\cite{xu2023bridging}~\cite{khalil2022licanet} during the Vehicle-to-Vehicle (V2V) cooperative perception might result in the domain gap as well.

 The above mentioned performance drop for intelligent vehicle perception because of the domain gap can be relieved via the Transfer Learning (TL)~\cite{zhuang2020comprehensive} methods.
-The TL techniques include two goals: 1) fully using the prior knowledge obtained from the source domain to guide the inference in the related target domain, 2) largely reducing the feature distribution discrepancy caused by the domain gap.
+The TL techniques include two goals: (1) fully using the prior knowledge obtained from the source domain to guide the inference in the related target domain, (2) largely reducing the feature distribution discrepancy caused by the domain gap.
 Due to these two goals, the performance for deep learning based intelligent vehicle perception systems in related but different domains can be enhanced.
 The deep learning model's generalization capability can be improved for the intelligent vehicle perception under different challenging scenarios as shown in Fig.~\ref{fig:definition}.